WebStar713/reading-process-tracker-app/readme.md

 # Reading Tracker App
-#### Django app that helps users with tracking their reading progress and reduce number of unfinished books which is the main purpose of this app.
+#### Django app that helps users with tracking their reading progress and reduce number of unfinished books.

 <img src="tracker.gif" width="700" >